needle-mirror/com.unity.addressables/Documentation~/AddressablesAndSpriteAtlases.md

 ### Sprites in separate groups

-You have three Addressable textures in three separate groups, where each texture builds to around 500KB.
+You have three Addressable textures in three separate groups, where each texture builds to around 500 KB.
 Because they exist in separate groups, Unity builds them into three separate AssetBundles.
-Each AssetBundle uses around 500KB and only contains the sprite texture and associated metadata, with no dependencies.
+Each AssetBundle uses around 500 KB and only contains the sprite texture and associated metadata, with no dependencies.

 ### Sprites in a non-Addressable SpriteAtlas

 The three textures in the previous example are put into a non-Addressable `SpriteAtlas`.
 In this case, Unity still generates three AssetBundles, but they're not the same size.
-One of the AssetBundles contains the atlas texture and uses about 1500KB.
+One of the AssetBundles contains the atlas texture and uses about 1500 KB.
 The other two AssetBundles only contain sprite metadata and list the atlas AssetBundle as a dependency.

 Although you can't control which AssetBundle contains the texture, the process is deterministic, so the same AssetBundle contains the texture through different rebuilds.
 This is the main difference from the standard duplication of dependencies.
 The sprites are dependent on the SpriteAtlas texture to load, and yet that texture is not built into all three AssetBundles, but is instead built only into one.